bigkorupto/mammad-kabiri-uniqa/README.md

 Mr Mammad Kabiri and the personnel chief Mr Wolfgang Küchl obviously do not entertain such legal nitpicking - "What part of 'You are fired!' do you NOT understand?!"

-Let us teach you how two "Free Enterpise!" apparatchiks in a billion dollar insurance company in no fincial distress pulling in salaries beyond $200 000+ per year
+Let us teach you how two "Free Enterpise!" apparatchiks in a billion dollar insurance company in no financial distress pulling in salaries beyond $200 000+ per year
 can fire a loyal employee with 10+ years of service at-will and harass you to no end!